Load dynamic content into your layouts and create site-wide templates for categories and articles using the YOOtheme Pro page builder.

 In general, a content source can be Articles, Categories, Tags or Users.
 YOOtheme Pro also differentiates between a source which contains a single item or multiple items.
 In addition, a source can have related content sources, for example the article author or tags.
 Let's go into details.

 Depending on the page you are browsing Joomla provides different content sources.
 These sources are used when creating templates for those pages.
-For example, the template for the single article page will render content from each single article.
+For example, the template for the single article page will render different article content depending on which singe article you are browsing.

 Custom sources allow you to load custom queried content which is not automatically available on the page you are browsing.
 For example, you can load the latest articles or all blog categories into a page.
-Following custom sources are available.
+Unlike page sources, custom sources are not divided into separate paginated pages.

 |Custom Article||Single||Manually select an article.|